Elseid Hysaj: 2022–23 season

 At the start of the 2022–23 campaign, Hysaj was mostly used as a substitute on the right flank, with limited minutes during the first half of the season.
-However, in the second part of the campaign, he regained a regular starting position, primarily operating as a left-back in Maurizio Sarri’s defensive line.
+However, in the second part of the campaign, he regained a regular starting position, primarily operating as a left-back in Maurizio Sarri's defensive line.

 Hysaj made 43 appearances in all competitions, setting his personal record for most games in a single season with Lazio.
 He scored his only goal of the season on 28 May 2023, opening the scoring in the 4th minute of the 3–2 home win over Cremonese, a result that sent Lazio to second place in the league standings in the penultimate round.

 Lazio finished the season as Serie A runners-up, achieving their highest league placement since the 1999–2000 title-winning campaign and their first top-two finish since 1998–99.
 In the domestic Coppa Italia, the team reached the quarter-finals before being eliminated by Juventus, while in European competitions Lazio placed third in their UEFA Europa League group and subsequently entered the newly established UEFA Europa Conference League, advancing to the round of 16.

 2023–2024 season

 During the 2023–24 season, Hysaj alternated between starting and substitute roles, sharing the left-back position with teammate Manuel Lazzari.
-In Serie A, he made 22 appearances in total, splitting evenly between 11 starts and 11 substitute appearances, helping Lazio secure a 7th-place finish and direct qualification for the following season’s Europa League.
+In Serie A, he made 22 appearances in total, splitting evenly between 11 starts and 11 substitute appearances, helping Lazio secure a 7th-place finish and direct qualification for the following season's Europa League.

-In the domestic cup, Hysaj partcipated in Lazio’s progress until the semi-finals, where the team was eliminated by Juventus.
+In the domestic cup, Hysaj participated in Lazio's progress until the semi-finals, where the team was eliminated by Juventus.
 He featured for the full 90 minutes in the second leg as right-midfielder, which Lazio won 2–1 but could not overturn the 2–0 defeat from the first leg, in which Hysaj had appeared for the final ten minutes.
 He also took part in the 2023 Supercoppa Italiana on 19 January 2024, coming on as a late substitute in the final minutes of the match against Inter, played in Riyadh, Saudi Arabia, which Lazio lost 3–0.
 In the Champions League, Hysaj made five appearances as a starter, helping Lazio progress from the group stage.
 The team was later eliminated in the round of 16 by Bayern Munich.
 Hysaj played 60 minutes in the first leg, a 1–0 home victory for Lazio, but did not feature in the second leg, which ended in a 3–0 defeat.